ModDota/moddota.github.io/_articles/assets/particles/falling-cherry-blossom-petal-for-spring-mood-particle.md

 date: 05.02.2015
 ---

+# Falling cherry blossom petal for spring mood particle

 <p>
-If you are new to particle creation, you should read <a href="particle-basics">this particle basic</a> first because I will not explain in detail these functions in detail.
+If you are new to particle creation, you should read <a href="particle-basics">this particle basic</a> first because I will not explain these functions in detail.
 I will instead explain the thought process that comes in my mind during each creation.
 Now let's get started.
 </p>
 <p>
 I was working on my map the other day in the following image.